barrosgiovanni/barrosgiovanni/README.md

 <br>

-I’m learning new things in a daily basis and I'm interested in topics related to **Ruby on Rails and JavaScript**
+I’m learning new things in a daily basis and I'm interested in topics related to **Ruby on Rails, React and NodeJS**

 <br>